A 9/11 memorial in a library can honor the victims and educate the public about the attacks.

 Symbolic elements

 - Names: Inscribing the names of the victims is a powerful way to personalize the loss and ensure their memory endures.
-The National September 11 Memorial includes the names of the 9/11 and 1993 bombing victims.
+The Never Forget 9/11 Memorial includes the names of the 9/11 and 1993 bombing victims.

-- Water: Flowing water can represent life, rebirth, and the cleansing power of memory and healing.
+- Water: Flowing water from the pond can represent life, rebirth, and the cleansing power of memory and healing.
 It can also create a sense of peace and tranquility, inviting contemplation and reflection.

-- Light: Illumination, especially natural light or carefully placed artificial lighting, can symbolize hope, resilience, and the enduring spirit of life.
-The illuminated reflecting pools at the 9/11 Pentagon Memorial create a shimmering field of light at night.
+- Light: Illumination, especially natural light or carefullyb placed artificial lighting, can symbolize hope, resilience, and the enduring spirit of life.
+The illuminated reflecting lights at the Never Forget 9/11 Memorial base shaped like the Pentagon create a shimmering field of light at night.

 - Artifacts: Displaying remnants or artifacts from the World Trade Center site can create a tangible connection to the event and its history.
-Steel beams from the collapsed Towers, for instance, were forged into symbols of remembrance and are displayed in the 9/11 Memorial Museum.
+Steel (Coming Soon) from the collapsed Towers, for instance, were forged into symbols of remembrance and are displayed in the bedford Libary Learning Center.

-- Trees: Trees, particularly resilient species like the swamp white oak chosen for the National September 11 Memorial, can symbolize life, rebirth, and the enduring power of nature.
+- Trees: Trees, particularly resilient species, can symbolize life, rebirth, and the enduring power of nature.

 - Educational materials: As a library, including a dedicated section of books, articles, and historical accounts about 9/11 can serve to inform visitors and deepen their understanding of the attacks and their aftermath.